Cameroon War

-The war is believed to have produced some 61,300 to 76,300 civilian deaths, according to estimates from the British embassy assembled in 1964, with 80% of the dead being from the Bamileke Region.
-General Max Briand, the commander of all French military forces in Cameroon, gave an estimate of 20,000 people killed in the Bamileke Region in 1960 alone.
-Some modern estimates for deaths go into the hundreds of thousands or even millions, but are believed to not be reliable.
-Overall, estimating the number of deaths is difficult as the French administration did not keep meticulous records of the number of people killed.
+The Cameroon War (also known as the Hidden War, or the Cameroonian War of Independence) was a conflict in Cameroon between 1955 and 1964, initially as an independence struggle against French colonial rule, led by the Cameroonian Peoples Union (UPC), and then, after Cameroonian independence in 1960, as a civil war between the Cameroonian government and UPC rebels.

+The conflict began with riots against French colonial rule in 1955 before becoming an insurgency.
+Following independence in 1960, the first President of Cameroon, Ahmadou Ahidjo requested continued French military assistance to fight the UPC rebels.
+The Cameroonian Armed Forces, assisted by the French Army, largely defeated the rebellion by 1964 though clashes continued until 1971.

+Many people were killed in the conflict, mostly after independence during the civil war phase and in the Bamileke Region.
+Most estimates put the death toll in the range of tens of thousands, however other estimates reach hundreds of thousands.
+It has been described as a forgotten war because it occurred at the height of France's biggest colonial independence struggle, the Algerian War.
+The conflict continues to shape contemporary politics in Cameroon.

 Causes of war

 Cameroon's own movement began in the early 1950s, after the founding of the Cameroon Peoples Union (UPC), Cameroon's first and most prominent nationalist party.
 The party was centered around two main goals: separating from France and establishing a socialist economy.
 The party was founded in 1948 by Ruben Um Nyobe and his colleague, Felix-Roland Moumie.

 The burgeoning nationalist movement was met with the challenge of a colonial administration that wanted to neutralize it.
 In a letter that was written to the colonial high commission in 1954, Um Nyobe wrote:“For six years, the Union of Cameroonian People has resisted and will continue to resist violent hostility from French colonial authorities.
 One must write a book to cover the inventory of forces and structures of power that were used to combat our organization”Um Nyobe's words allude to the tensions that existed between the nationalist movement and the colonial administration.
 Attempts to thwart the nationalist movement were not unique to Cameroon, but rather a natural extension of French colonial politics at the time.
 The French colonial administration's efforts to suppress UPC led to a brutal civil war.